 With its large uranium reserves, extensive nuclear experience, and robust regulation, Canada has the potential to be a leader in the development, use, and sale of small modular reactor (SMR) technologies.
-Several of the SMR designs now being advanced around the world are Canadian, or have Canadian support.
-As of January 2020, the Canadian Nuclear Safety Commission had begun reviewing about a dozen of these designs for safety as part of their Vendor Design Review.

 Interest in SMRs is rising across the country.
 In December 2019, the premiers of Saskatchewan, Ontario, and New Brunswick signed a memorandum of understanding (MOU) to advance the development and deployment of SMRs; Alberta joined the MOU in April 2021.
-The federal government has voiced its support for the initiative.

 The MOU encourages cooperation among the involved provinces and with industry-and action.
 This includes a feasibility study prepared by four provincial utilities, which found that SMRs have the potential to be economically competitive.
-It also proposed three SMR projects: